usnistgov/cookiecutter-nist-python/{{cookiecutter.project_slug}}/CONTRIBUTING.md

   ```

   Note that the pre-commit hooks will force the commit message to be in the
-  [conventional sytle][conventional-style].
+  [conventional style][conventional-style].
 To assist this, you may want to
   commit using [commitizen].

   ```bash